Sorry for Partyin'

-Sorry for Partyin' is the seventh studio album by American pop punk band Bowling for Soup.
-It is the band's sixth and final album to be released by Jive Records.
-It was released on October 12, 2009.
-It debuted at No. 104 on the Billboard 200 and No. 47 on Rock albums.
+Sorry for Partyin' is the seventh studio album by American rock band Bowling for Soup.
+It is the band's final album to be released by Jive Records.
+It was released on October 12, 2009, debuting at No. 104 on the Billboard 200 and No. 47 on Rock albums.
 No single was released to the radio for the album.

 Production and recording

 The band began working on the album in January 2009 in Austin, Texas by working with people like Linus of Hollywood, Scott Reynolds, Tony Scalzo, Parry Gripp and Kim Shattuck.

 The band entered the studio on January 21 with 18 demos and a list of names for possible guest appearances.
 The band recorded for over a month, recording 18 tracks and finished recording in early March 2009.

 One local Austin, Texas fan by the name of Lindsay was selected by the band to sit in during the recording process with the purpose of providing studio updates that would be posted for the band's official website.

-The recording process began with Gary's drumming sessions, "I Can't Stand L.A." was the first titled song published.
-Also that month Erik recorded bass for "I Don't Wish You Were Dead Anymore" and "America(Wake Up Amy).
+The recording process began with Gary's drumming sessions.
+"I Can't Stand L.A." was the first titled song published.
+Also that month Erik recorded bass for "I Don't Wish You Were Dead Anymore" and "America (Wake Up Amy).
 Guitars were recorded for "Choke", "If Only", and "BFFF" on January 31.

 In February "Goodbye Friend" and 4 more songs were recorded on guitar then Jaret would start the vocal tracks.
-Scott Reynold of the band ALL would stop by to discuss singing on the album.
+Scott Reynolds of the band ALL would stop by to discuss singing on the album.

 Afterward, the band left Austin to record the B-sides for the album in their hometown.

 Bowling for Soup recorded 27 songs for the album as of June 2009.

 On August 8, Jaret posted on Twitter that the band had enough songs for a double album, but will only be putting 12-14 of those songs onto this album.

 Release

-In promotion for the album, the band embarked on a tour titled the "Party in Your Pants Tour."
+In promotion for the album, the band embarked on a tour titled the "Party in Your Pants Tour".
 The tour only had dates scheduled in the UK beginning on October 17, 2009, in Glasgow and ending on October 29, 2009, in London.
 They played a few shows in December 2009 leading up to Christmas.
 Following this, they embarked on a US tour in January and February 2010.